Sunderland A.F.C. Women: 2010–2020

 After the Spring Series, Sunderland A.F.C.
-Ladies moved from their home venue af the Eppleton Colliery Welfare Ground to Mariners Park home of South Shields FC.
-However, after a season at Mariners Park, the Lady Black Cats decided to return to their Hetton-le-Hole home, for their debut season in the FA Women's National League North.
+Ladies moved from their home venue at the Eppleton Colliery Welfare Ground to Mariners Park home of South Shields FC.
+Prior to the start of the 2018–19 season, the team was demoted two divisions from the WSL1 to the FA Women’s National League – Northern Premier Division after a bid to join the FA Women’s Championship was rejected.
+After a season at Mariners Park, the Lady Black Cats decided to return to their Hetton-le-Hole home, for their debut season in the FA Women's National League North.